Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Gaussian Modulated Coherent State Protocol

-From the practical point of view, the frame of the measurement at Bob is set by the reference signal called the Local Oscillator (LO).
-The relative phase $\theta$ of LO at Bob with respect to the phase of LO at Alice during the coherent state preparation defines the frame of measurement.
-In the ideal case, with $\theta = 0^\circ$ measures the $X$ quadrature while $\theta = 90^\circ$ measures the $P$ quadrature.
-However, in practice the frame of measurement, $\theta$, is in constant drift due to thermal fluctuations within Bob's measurement setup.
-This phase rotation is unknown to Bob until it is estimated.
-Eve can probe this phase drift with a very high intense beam but there are countermeasures to prevent such attacks \cite{gisin2006trojan}.
-Also high-intensity probe beams saturate the measurements and can be detected \cite{qin2016quantum}.
-The phase drift creates an additional post-processing routine as either Bob or Alice has to rotate their frame of reference to compensate for the drift and match reference frames with each other.
+For the switching protocol, a specific quadrature for measurement at Bob is chosen at random, by suitably selecting the phase of the LO.
+The relative phase of LO at Bob with respect to the initial phase during the coherent state preparation defines the chosen quadrature for measurement, which are conventionally taken to be $0^\circ$ for $\hat{q}_{\text{A}}$ quadrature and $90^\circ$ for $\hat{p}_{\text{A}}$ quadrature.
+However, in practice, the relative phase between signal and LO inside Bob's station is continuously drifting due to thermal fluctuations and relative frequency drift.
+Primarily, the fluctuations could be due to the different paths that the signal and LO take after de-multiplexing within Bob's measurement setup.
+Additionally, in the case of the LLO scheme, it can happen due to the frequency drift of the laser at Bob's station.
+Limiting our arguments in the rest of the manuscript to phase drift inside Bob's station $\theta_{\text{Bob}}$ alone, we attribute this relative phase drift to the signal.
+If the phase drift is relatively slow compared to the QKD repetition rate, which is a requirement for our scheme to work, this can be associated to phase noise \cite{soh2015self}.
+However, if the repetition rate is slower than that of the phase drift then it requires heterodyne detection for phase estimation.
+Also, the key rate would significantly drop, as the correlation between Alice and Bob would reduce.
+This phase drift is unknown to Bob, but he could easily estimate it after measurement.
+In principle, Eve could probe this phase drift with a very high intense beam but there are countermeasures to prevent such attacks \cite{gisin2006trojan}.
+Also, high-intensity probe beams saturate the measurements and can be detected as well \cite{qin2016quantum}.
+The phase drift creates an additional post-processing routine, as either Bob or Alice has to rotate their frame of reference to compensate for the drift and match reference frames with each other.
+Therefore, even assuming that Eve controls the drift in the channel, she would still have no knowledge of the phase drift inside Bob's (or Alice's) station.
+There are proposals to use machine learning algorithms for estimating the phase drift in the channel \cite{xing2022phase}, however this is beyond the scope of the current work.